Primary

 Generate power from your hips and core, not just your arms—the throw starts from the ground up.
 Follow through fully with extended arms and catch-and-throw with minimal pause for reactive training.

-Want Medicine Ball Chest Pass in your program?
+See where Medicine Ball Chest Pass fits in your weekly plan

 Stand facing a wall or partner, holding med ball at chest.